FelixLabelle/felixlabelle.github.io/_posts/2025-11-10-review_of_theoritical_limit_ir.md

 ### Effects of Changing $rel$

-The relationship between $d$ and $rels$ begs some questions about how changes in $rel$ effect the dimensions required.
+The relationship between the bound on $d$ and $rels$ begs some questions about how changes in $rel$ effect the dimensions required.
 How does increasing the number of documents or queries drastically change the dimensions required to capture a given problem?
-Moreover, how do we guarantee that the relationships in the training data and the minimum dimensionality we determined with them are adequately high?
+Moreover, how do we guarantee that the relationships in the training data and the minimum dimensionality we determined with them are adequately high to do the task on held out data?
 If we need a dataset that is representative to accurately compute minimum dimensions that might be harder to use.
 Especially given that new, unseen queries are likely a relatively frequent occurrence given the long tailed nature of queries.

-These changes could arise from 3 sources IMO
+These shifts naturally occur in 3 ways IMO:
 1. the task itself, i.e., shifts of $p(y|c,q)$ which is the functioning capturing the ground truth relationship.
 2. new relationships, e.g., when new queries or documents are added
 3. transfer between splits or domains

-Practically each of these scenarios could be done
+Practically each of these can be tested in the following ways:
 1. use k-fold and see how variable $d$ is across splits
 2. see how $d$ changes when splits (e.g., train, val, dev) are combined (which should be more representative of the overall task)
 3. There are two sub-experiments